 Part of the philosophy of The Pongo Fund is that both the person in need and their animal companion both deserve a good meal.
 While organizations exist to help feed the homeless and less fortunate, The Pongo Fund fills an important gap by helping to ensure that instead of donated meals being shared with dogs and cats, the person in need can see to it that their animal friend is given their own nutritious meal.

-At CANIDAE® All Natural Pet Foods, we believe so strongly in the mission of The Pongo Fund, we have donated $125,000 worth of premium all natural CANIDAE dog and CANIIDAE cat pet foods to help establish The Pongo Fund Pet Food Bank which opened November 8, 2009, bringing The Pongo Fund efforts to a new level.
+At CANIDAE®, we believe so strongly in the mission of The Pongo Fund, we have donated $125,000 worth of premium CANIDAE dog and CANIIDAE cat pet foods to help establish The Pongo Fund Pet Food Bank which opened November 8, 2009, bringing The Pongo Fund efforts to a new level.

 This permanent facility in Portland will be open the 2nd and 4th Sunday of every month, offering a helping hand to the residents of the area and their beloved pets.
 Both The Pongo Fund and CANIDAE believe that dogs and cats are important members of any family and can even help hold a family together.

 The effect The Pongo Fund is having might best be summarized by one of its beneficiaries, Jabe Myers of Portland, “This is my kitty, she’s a part of my family.
 If it came down to me or the cat eating, it would be the cat.
 What The Pongo Fund does is make it so I can eat, too.
 They’re helping more than you will ever know.”